 - Intrinsic factors (genetics) greater impact on the ability to extrapolate

-Adaptive design is regarded as an efficient method for clinical trials in order to increase the success rate of a new drug in development and recently has been actively discussed and implemented by many researchers.
+Adaptive design is regarded as an efficient method for clinical trials in order to increase the success rate of drug development and recently it has been actively discussed and implemented by many researchers.

-- Designing clinical trials that require less patient recruitment (Moderns clinical study designs).
+- Design clinical trials that require less patient recruitment (modern clinical study designs),

-- Setting up an online portal and social media and referring them to the clinical trial site.
+- Set up an online portal and social media and refer them to the clinical trial site.

 - Collaboration with patient recruitment organizations.

-- Partnering with doctors, pharmacies, companies that process prescriptions, organizations providing regular medical check-ups, and nursing care specialists.
+- Partner with doctors, pharmacies, companies that process prescriptions, organizations that provide regular medical check-ups, and nursing care specialists.

-Moreover, if in the case where the sponsor is not a local person needs to appoint an in-country clinical caretaker.
-An In-country caretaker is one who resides in Japan (including the representative of a foreign legal person holding office in Japan) so that he carries out the necessary procedures for sponsoring a clinical trial and ensure that necessary measures are taken to prevent the occurrence or spread of hazards to public health and hygiene.
+An In-country caretaker resides in Japan (including the representative of a foreign legal person holding office in Japan) so that he carries out the necessary procedures to sponsor a clinical trial and ensure to take necessary measures to prevent the occurrence or spread of hazards to public health and hygiene.

 - Conduct of Phase I to Phase III trials

-- Matters relating to reporting by the CRO to the sponsor
+- Reporting related matter by the CRO to the sponsor.

 - Other necessary matters concerning the delegated tasks.

-Do you need support or have queries on the drug development process in Japan?
+Do you need support for the drug development in Japan?

 Credevo offers a wide range of drug development and regulatory services in Japan.
-Choose one of the following options to connect with us.
+Provide the details below to receive a proposal for services.